-We have over 3,000 employees working in over 25 countries.
+We have about 3,500 employees working in over 30 countries.
 While we are a diverse company, we work as one to improve people’s mobility.
 Different ideas and points of view are beneficial to our business, and we believe in creating an environment where diversity, knowledge, skills, and strengths are fully utilized.
-As individuals, our employees can expect equal treatment and equal opportunities for growth within Össur.
+As individuals, our employees can expect fair and equal treatment and equal opportunities for growth within Össur.
 Our employees take responsibility, both for their current job and for their career advancement.
 We offer various learning opportunities, so employees can build lasting and rewarding careers with us.

 We measure our employees’ motivation once a year and we are proud that our employee satisfaction and motivation is high.
-While we work hard, we also have fun.
 Our employees’ passion, drive, and capabilities to help our customers are our greatest assets.

 We are open to change and constantly strive for improvement.
 We challenge unwritten rules, show initiative and take calculated risks, while at the same time taking responsibility for our ideas, decisions, and actions.

-Investment in Össur’s shares involves various risks where the business, financial conditions, and results of operations going forward rest upon certain assumptions and could be negatively affected if any of the factors described in this chapter occur. Össur has chosen to highlight four key risks which are currently considered most relevant. Össur cannot ensure that its given assumptions for the description of the risk is correct.
-Furthermore, additional risks and uncertainties which are listed in the next section, or not presently known to Össur, or that the Company currently deems immaterial, may adversely affect its business operations and financial results, to an even greater extent, than the four risks identified here.
+Investment in Össur’s shares involves various risks where the business, financial conditions, and results of operations going forward rest upon certain assumptions and could be negatively affected if any of the factors described in this chapter occur. Össur has chosen to highlight four key risks which are currently considered most relevant (apart from the expected short-term impact of COVID-19). Össur cannot ensure that given assumptions for the description of the risk is correct.
+Furthermore, additional risks and uncertainties which are listed on Össur’s corporate website, or not presently known to Össur, or that the Company currently deems immaterial, may adversely affect its business operations and financial results, to an even greater extent, than the four risks identified here.

 Össur only brings products to the market that have medical indication and are clinically validated. Össur applies its reimbursement knowledge from the earliest stages of product development to the post-sale education of customers. Össur also pursues several strategies to manage the reimbursement of its products and services.